Fall Protection For AWIP SR2 Standing Seam Panels

 Develop OSHA Compliant Safety Plans

 Every safe project starts with a written plan.
-An OSHA-compliant safety plan maps tie-off points, outlines rescue procedures, and assigns responsibility so that every crew member knows what to do in an emergency.
-The best plans evolve with each project, adjusting to new hazards and site conditions.
-Solid preparation builds confidence, speeds up work, and keeps everyone accountable.
+An OSHA-compliant safety plan maps tie-off points and outlines rescue procedures so that every crew member knows what to do in an emergency.

 Ensure Proper Footwear for Stability

-Metal roofing demands steady footing, especially on slick or sloped metal panels.
-Boots with high-grip soles and firm ankle support improve traction and reduce fatigue, helping workers move with balance and confidence.
-Good roofing footwear is the foundation of every safe step on the job.
+Metal roofing demands a steady footing, especially on slick panels.
+Boots with high-grip soles and firm ankle support improve traction and reduce fatigue.
+Good roofing footwear is the foundation of every safe step.

 Consult Experts for Curved Metal Panels

-Curved or radius roofs require special attention before any anchor is attached.
-The changing angles in these panels affect how anchors hold and how forces transfer during a fall.
-Always consult a qualified fall protection expert before starting work on curved or radiused standing seam roofs.
-A short inspection can prevent costly mistakes, protect warranties, and keep everyone safe.
+Curved or radius roofs require special attention.
+The changing angles affect how anchors grip and how forces transfer.
+Always consult a qualified fall-protection expert before starting work on curved standing-seam roofs.

 Set Up Protective Guardrail Barriers for Work Zones